Halle Bailey: 'The Little Mermaid' Actor's Net Worth, Career Highlights And More

 Her items were sold out soon and in a recent Question and Answer session on her own YouTube channel, Bailey mentioned that she would open the store again and restock eventually.
 She added that jewellery-making has always been therapeutic for her.

-Gwyneth Paltrow’s Net Worth: Her Career Highlights, Expensive Purchases And Goop Brand
+BTS-Member Jimin’s Net Worth: Looking At His Income, Expensive Purchases And Brand Deals

+Camila Cabello’s Net Worth: Looking At The Singer’s Career Earnings, Brand Deals And Love Life

 Hero and featured images: Courtesy Halle Bailey/Twitter